Skip to content

 As previously reported, state education leaders have said it is time to update standards for student, school and district performance.
 The work to update those standards, however, will take about a year before implementation occurs.

-Chief Accountability Officer Dr. Paula Vanderford told State Board of Education members in September that state law mandates that assessment standards be increased when the student proficiency scores are at 75 percent and/or 65 percent of schools are rated a B or higher on the assessment scale.
+Chief Accountability Officer Dr. Paula Vanderford told State Board of Education members in September that state law mandates that accountability standards be increased when the student proficiency scores are at 75 percent and/or 65 percent of schools are rated a B or higher on the assessment scale.
 For the 2023-2024 school year, 93.9 percent of districts and 85.7 percent of schools in the state were rated a C or higher.
 Those rated an A or B for that same school year include 70.3 percent of districts and 66.7 percent of schools.

 Pre-K program expansion